schuhumi/avr_ObjLcdLib/README.md

 avr_ObjLcdLib
 =============

-More object-orientated HD44780 LCD-Library for AVR Microcontrollers
+This is a more object-orientated HD44780 LCD-library for AVR Microcontrollers.

 This library consits of:
  - LCD.h